-Schedule of Talks for the 2016/2017 Season.
+Schedule of Talks for the 2017/2018 Season.

 All events on this page are subject to the prices stated on the ‘Membership’ page unless specified otherwise.
 Please use the form on the ‘Contact Us’ page if you have any queries regarding the planned events below or if there is something you would like us to do in the future.
-ALL MEETINGS ARE 6.45-7.45pm, doors will be open 6.00pm.

-Janet McWilliam BA
+Speaker: Janet McWilliam

-This talk covers the following topics
+Talk Abstract: This talk covers the following topics

 - The stability of the State of Egypt during the late Bronze Age